Frequently Asked Questions: Electric and Hydronic Floor Heating Systems by Devex SystemsDevex Systems

 Electric floor heating systems offer significant flexibility when it comes to renovations and new construction projects.
 The floor finishing you choose will influence the type of electric floor heating system suitable to the application.
 Electric floor heating systems can be installed in either of the following systems, in-screed, in-slab, embedded in tile adhesive, under wood subfloor and under battened timber floors.
 Generally, in-slab systems are installed in new construction projects more commonly than during a renovation.
 To avoid adding additional floor height, many people prefer using cable embedded in tile adhesive, also referred to as Devimat.

-How do the running and capital costs of an electric and hydronic floor heating system compare?
+Answer: How do the running and capital costs of an electric and hydronic floor heating system compare?

-This is a commonly asked and frequently debated question, but the fact of the matter is, there are a number of variables that need be evaluated to effectively answer this question.
+Answer: This is a commonly asked and frequently debated question, but the fact of the matter is, there are a number of variables that need be evaluated to effectively answer this question.

 Running Costs and Market Trends: